 SAR in the Space Sector Market - Serving Myriad Industries - 18/09/2018

-Looking beyond the obvious deployment of this technology in satellites for military surveillance, SAR enabled sensing equipment can provide credibility to geospatial surveys aimed at studying natural land deformations and subsurface characteristics.
+Looking beyond the obvious deployment of this technology in military surveillance satellites, SAR-enabled sensing equipment can provide credibility to geospatial surveys aimed at studying natural land deformations and subsurface characteristics.
 An uninterrupted flow of information is essential for precise analysis of geological changes that occur over a period of time.
 Theoretically, SAR captures several images of an area, which are formed by using time delay between the transmission of electromagnetic waves from the satellite and their reception after being reflected back from the target surface over a repeated path.
 Differential interferometry SAR (InSAR) is a technique gaining immense popularity in the investigation of surface deformities through effective remote sensing, by manipulating the round-trip signal components in SAR derived imaging.
 It outlines the temporal evolution of surface distortions and can display characteristics of the material that SAR signals interact with.

 Having reviewed the benefit of deferential InSAR through the aforementioned example, one can surmise its potential in mapping surface deformations and producing average velocity charts related to earthquakes, landslides and other natural phenomena.
 InSAR images are quite definitive and can help to determine subsurface features for identifying potential hazards under man-made structures.
 The technology is able to detect small elevation changes in ground surface, to the magnitude of 1cm or less, and is proposed to be used in detecting the susceptibility of sinkhole subsidence.
 Engineering and mining industries can utilise geotechnical reports obtained from differential InSAR analysis to understand the soil quality or the amount of mineral deposits, supplementing their business decisions.

-Further, multi-annual InSAR images helped in building a regional groundwater to surface water flow model of the Santa Clara subsurface basin, calibrated by using historical subsidence and hydro-geologic data of the area.
+Furthermore, multi-annual InSAR images helped in building a regional groundwater to surface water flow model of the Santa Clara subsurface basin, calibrated by using historical subsidence and hydro-geologic data of the area.
 It serves as an essential tool for resource administrators to minimize the effect of permanent subsidence and maximize water supply.

-The Copernicus Earth observation program, a European enterprise, features the Sentinel-1A and 2B satellites which are equipped with InSAR capabilities.
-In 2017, the outcome of a survey over Australia was published which disclosed the changes related to groundwater in the Perth Basin.
+The Copernicus Earth observation programme, a European enterprise, features the Sentinel-1A and 2B satellites which are equipped with InSAR capabilities.
+In 2017, the outcome of a survey over Australia was published, which disclosed the changes related to groundwater in the Perth Basin.
 The Sentinel satellites repeat their path over Australia every 12 days, records stated.
 Applying differential InSAR to images taken at different times by the Sentinel-1 sensors, researchers in Perth were able to map ground displacements all over the greater Perth area and gain information about the regional aquifer withdrawal and other natural processes.
 The researchers aim to utilise the consistent and regular insights from the remote sensing abilities of the InSAR technology for improving water supply management, quickening emergency response time, and monitoring marine ecology.

-This article was published in Geomatics World September/October 2018Last updated: 17/10/2018
+This article was published in Geomatics World September/October 2018Last updated: 04/09/2020